Women in brewing: History

 For around a thousand years in Finland, women brewsters created a beer called sahti in villages throughout the country.
 The recipe usually contained hops, juniper twigs, and barley and rye grains which had been malted and then smoked in a sauna.
 Finnish legends include the story of Louhi in the Kalevala, a woman who brewed beer by mixing bear's saliva with honey.
 Raugutiene, was a Baltic and Slavic goddess, who was the protector of beer.
 Alan D. Eames, a beer anthropologist, wrote an article in 1993 stating that the Norse Vikings, allowed only women to brew their ale.
 Archaeologists have uncovered graves of pre-Viking Nordic people which indicate that women were the ones who made and served alcohol.
 In the grave of the "Egtved Girl", a bucket of grog buried at her feet showed that the drink was made from a mixture of wheat, rye and barley as a base and included cranberries, honey, and lingonberries, as well as herbs, including birch resin, bog myrtle, juniper, and yarrow, to spice the drink.
 Danish women were the primary brewers until the establishment of guilds in the Middle Ages.
 While guilds controlled production for the crown and military, as well as for those in cities, women continued to be the primary brewers in the countryside.
 Even within the guilds, while higher positions were occupied by men, many of their wives held lower positions; in addition, there is evidence to suggest that the majority of the brewing performed by these families was carried out by the wives.
 Beer was supplied to Temple Newsam, Yorkshire, by local woman Elizabeth Pease for over thirty years, during the eighteenth century (1728-1758).
 Pease brewed ale, strong beer, table beer, and small beer; however, because she brewed seasonally, her income was inconsistent and she was quite poor.

-Over a long period of time, throughout the 16th and 17th centuries, brewing in Europe changed from being a women's profession to one dominated by men, although women were still involved in the sale of beer.
+During the 16th and 17th centuries, brewing in Europe changed from being mainly small scale operations by solo women or groups of monks to being mainly large scale commercial operations involving large numbers of men; although women were still involved in the sale of beer.
 As women were forced out of brewing, the creation of a new ideology about women brewers took place which included "the construction of women as incapable of brewing; the link of this construction to the witch; and the position of widows as both brewers and ale-sellers".
 Popular depictions of alewives described them as witch-like, untrustworthy, corrupt and grotesque.
 In Ballad on an Ale-Seller, John Lydgate describes an alewife "who uses her charms to induce men to drink".
 The alewife in the popular poem The Tunning of Elynour Rummyng by John Skelton, is "strikingly vicious and nasty".
 Other depictions of alewives in England showed them "condemned to eternal punishment in hell".
 However, "it is difficult to tell whether alewives or women who brewed beer were accused of witchcraft directly.".